jialis3-2133498/husky-savings-NUSeattle-hackathon/docs/schema-adaption-instruction.md

-# Schema 适配说明
+# Schema Adaptation Guide

-本文档用于指导后续负责 Google Sheets schema 适配的组员完成代码调整工作。
+This document is intended to guide the team member responsible for adapting the Google Sheets schema to complete the necessary code changes.

-## 目标
+## Goal

-将 Google Sheets 的 CSV schema 与当前网站的构建前同步流程对齐，使其满足以下要求：
+Align the Google Sheets CSV schema with the pre-build sync process so that the following requirements are met:

-- `npm run sync:deals` 可以成功生成 `NU_Savings/public/data/deals.json`
+- `npm run sync:deals` successfully generates `NU_Savings/public/data/deals.json`
-- 前端页面继续直接读取生成后的静态 JSON
+- The frontend continues to read directly from the generated static JSON
-- 不需要额外修改前端页面的数据展示逻辑
+- No changes are needed to the frontend data display logic
-- `npm run lint` 和 `npm run build` 均可通过
+- Both `npm run lint` and `npm run build` pass

-## 需要优先查看的文件
+## Files to Review First

 - `NU_Savings/scripts/sync-deals.mjs`
 - `NU_Savings/src/lib/dealsApi.js`
 - `DEPLOYMENT.md`

-## 开始修改前需要先确认的信息
+## Confirm Before Making Any Changes

-在改代码之前，请先确认 Google Sheets 的最终 schema：
+Before touching any code, confirm the final schema of the Google Sheet:

-- 最终列名是什么
+- What are the final column names?
-- 哪些字段是必填
+- Which fields are required?
-- 哪些字段是可选
+- Which fields are optional?
-- 日期字段是什么格式
+- What format is the date field in?
-- 图片字段存储的是什么内容
+- What does the image field contain?

-## 当前默认期望的核心字段
+## Current Expected Core Fields

-当前同步逻辑默认期望这些标准字段：
+The sync logic currently expects these standard fields:

 - `id`
 - `record_type`